Hiring Data Annotator for AI: Our Advice

 What are the main responsibilities of a data annotator?

 Data annotators are involved in various data collection and processing responsibilities.
-We have identified two key responsibilities of a data annotator, namely the taging/tagging of data and the validation of annotated data.
+We have identified two key responsibilities of a data annotator, namely the tagging of data and the validation of annotated data.

-Data labeling essentially requires the data annotation specialist to assign feeling scores to texts or images or to categorize images into relevant classes using objects such as Bounding Box Or Polygons.
+Data labeling essentially requires the data annotation specialist to assign feeling scores to texts or images or to categorize images into relevant classes using objects such as Bounding Box or Polygons.
+Annotators often use predefined classes to ensure consistency and accuracy in classification tasks.
 The task of annotating or labeling data requires marking specific characteristics or attributes within the data.

 Another important responsibility of data annotators is to validate annotated data.
 This involves validating the quality, accuracy, and consistency of the labelled data.